 New York places and manages artificial reefs in State waters to enhance fish habitat, largely for recreational anglers and divers; several reefs comprised of sunken vessels and other hard materials have been established off Long Island in the vicinity of the NY Project Area.
-Artificial reefs in coastal New York waters are known for black sea bass (Centropristis striata), blackfish (Tautoga onitis), scup (Stenotomus chrysops), American lobster (Homarus americanus), summer flounder (Paralichthys dentatus), cod (Gadus spp.), and several species of edible crab (NYSDEC 2020a).
+No hardbottom or sensitive species were observed during surveys of the NY Project Area.
+No black sea bass (Centropristis striata), Atlantic cod (Gadus morbua), ocean quahog (Arctica islandica), or Atlantic surfclam (Spisula solidissima) were observed in any of the proposed submarine cable corridors.
+However, artificial reefs in coastal New York waters are known for black sea bass (Centropristis striata), tautog (Tantoga onitis), scup (Stenotomus chrysops), American lobster (Homarus americanus), summer flounder (Paralichthys dentatus), cod (Gadus spp.), and several species of edible crab (NYSDEC 2020a), and these species are assumed present in the Project Area.